-You should understand and know how to use the following concepts and commands before moving on to Chapter 18.
+You should understand and know how to use the following concepts and commands before moving on to Chapter 18:

 - Xref command

 - Inserting

 - Detaching

 - Unloading

 - Reloading

 - Binding

-- Layers in Xref
+- Layers in xref

-- Nesting Xrefs
+- Nesting xrefs

-- 1. What are several benefits of Xref?
+- 1. What are several benefits of xref?

-- 2. How is an Xref different from a block?
+- 2. How is an xref different from a block?

-- 3. How do you attach an Xref?
+- 3. How do you attach an xref?

-- 4. How do you detach, reload, and bind an Xref?
+- 4. How do you detach, reload, and bind an xref?

-- 5. What do layers in an Xref'd drawing look like?
+- 5. What do layers in an xrefed drawing look like?

-- 6. What do layers look like once you bind the Xref?
+- 6. What do layers look like once you bind the xref?

-- 7. What are some nesting options for Xref?
+- 7. What are some nesting options for xref?

-1. Draw the following floor plan in order to practice the Xref command.
-(Difficulty level: Easy-Moderate; Time to completion: 45-60 minutes)
+1. Draw the following floor plan to practice the xref command.
+(Difficulty level: Easy/Moderate; Time to completion: 45-60 minutes)